Designated Areas for building emergency management

 • Minister for Building and Construction

-• Territorial Authority for the relevant area, with prior approval of the Minister for Building and Construction.
+• territorial authority for the relevant area, with prior approval of the Minister for Building and Construction.

-When the Territorial Authority is required to seek the Minister's approval to designate an area they need to follow an approval process with MBIE.
-To do this the Territorial Authority must complete a designation form, provide a map of the designated area and email it to BuildingActEmergencyManagement@mbie.govt.nz
+When the territorial authority is required to seek the Minister's approval to designate an area they need to follow an approval process with MBIE.
+To do this the territorial authority must complete a designation form, provide a map of the designated area and email it to buildingemergencymanagement@mbie.govt.nz

-Once this request is made MBIE will facilitate the approval of and report to the Minister for Building and Construction about the designation for the Territorial Authority.
+Once this request is made MBIE will facilitate the approval of and report to the Minister for Building and Construction about the designation for the territorial authority.

 Request to designate an area for emergency management – form (PDF 371KB)